Sex education: You have to start some time, why not now?

 “I have wanted to talk to him about sex since he was six, but there never seemed to be a right time to do that,” Limbe says.

-She says the news item made her realize that there was never going to be a ‘right time’ to talk about sex to her son who is turning 10.
+She says the news item made her realise that there was never going to be a ‘right time’ to talk about sex to her son who is turning 10.

 “That night, as uncomfortable as it made both of us, I had to explain to him what condoms and contraceptives are, how to use them, what HIV is, pregnancy and also did the best I could to debunk the notion that sex is bad,” she says.